zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

     </top-category>

-Also parameters path and/or names can be different.
-For example:
+Additionally, the path of the parameters as well as the parameter names may be different.

+**Example:**

-The parameter `serviceIpAddress` in YAML based configuration is named `<instance><ipAddr>...</ipAddr></instance>` However, the meaning and the constrains for the individual parameters will not change.
+The parameter `serviceIpAddress` used in _YAML_ based configuration is referenced as `<instance><ipAddr>...</ipAddr></instance>` in _XML_ configuration.

+The meaning and constraints for the individual parameters, however, do not change.

-In YAML based configuration the parameters are grouped into logical groups, for example 'apiInfo' or 'routes'.
-The default group is not named and contains service identification and administrative information. in XML based configuration parameters which belong to different `YAML` logical groups are placed together to form a `<metadata>` element.
+In _YAML_ based configuration the parameters are grouped into logical groups, for example `apiInfo` or `routes`.
+The default group is not named and contains service identification and administrative information.
+_XML_ based configuration parameters which belong to different _YAML_ logical groups are placed together to form a `<metadata>` element.
-The `metadata` is build automatically when YAML configuration is used.
+The `metadata` is built automatically when _YAML_ configuration is used.
-The `metadata` is stored in the API ML service registry and is later provided to the registry clients.
+The `metadata` is stored in the API ML service registry and is subsequently provided to the registry clients.
-For example API ML Gateway will use the information provided in the `routes` group to route requests to the service instances.
+For example the API ML Gateway uses the information provided in the `routes` group to route requests to the service instances.
-Similarly the API ML Catalog will use the parameters from `catalog` group to display service description and documentation links.
+Similarly, the API ML Catalog uses the parameters from the `catalog` group to display the service description and documentation links.

-**Tip:**  For more information about API ML follow the links bellow:
+**Tip:**  For more information about API ML see:

   - On-boarding of API services - [Onboarding Overview](api-mediation-onboard-overview.md)
-  - On-boarding enablers - ....
+  - On-boarding enablers - <font color="red"> add link </font>

  We do not recommend that you prepare corresponding configuration data and call the dedicated Eureka registration endpoint directly, because doing so is unnecessarily complex and time-consuming.
-We recommend you to on-board your service using the API ML enabler libraries.
+We recommend that you onboard your service using the API ML enabler libraries.

  While the plain Java enabler library can be used in REST API projects based on SpringFramework or Spring Boot framework, it is not recommended to use this enabler in projects, which depend on SpringCloud Netflix components.
- Although Eureka's final configuration of a discoverable service is same regardless of the used method, configuration settings for the API ML enablers and SpringCloud Eureka Client are different.
- Using the two in combination makes the result state of the discovery registry unpredictable.
+ Although Eureka's final configuration of a discoverable service is the same regardless of the method that is used, configuration settings for the API ML enablers and SpringCloud Eureka Client are different.
+Using the two configuration settings in combination makes the result state of the discovery registry unpredictable.

 ## Configuring your REST service for on-boarding on API ML discovery service

-In the following code snippets we identify the parameters by their YAML notation using '.' convention.
-Additionally we provide in following brackets the corresponding XML path.
+In the following code snippets we identify the parameters by their _YAML_ notation using '.' convention.
+Additionally, the corresponding _XML_ path is provided in parentheses.

 The configuration parameters belong to one of the following groups: